 The mystery unfolds amid the antiseptic glare of modern institutions with little style, imagination, or humour.
 Dr Frankenstein, where are you?

-It’s doctor-turned-novelist Michael Crichton’s assured sense of creepy paranoia within the absorbing central mystery that gives an extra disturbing edge to the hospital horrors.
+Doctor-turned-novelist Michael Crichton’s assured sense of creepy paranoia within the absorbing central mystery gives an extra disturbing edge to the hospital horrors.

 Watch for future stars Ed Harris, Tom Selleck, and Rip Torn in small roles.
 And please think twice about seeing this film if you are due to enter hospital for an operation!!